jordan-public/truzt-arkanum/README.md

-# truZt arKanum (Trust Arcanum - Secret Trust) - Secretly Programmable Money
+# truZt arKanum (Trust Arcanum - Secret Trust) - Secretly Programmable Money with Total Plausible Deniability

 The demo instructions and video can be found [here](./demo/README.md).

 ## Abstract

-truZt arKanum is a Secretly Programmable money protocol.
-It allows for private fund transfers with plausible deniability, executable at a pre-determined time in the future, controlled by multiple signers and pre-programmed on-chain conditions.
+truZt arKanum is a Secretly Programmable money protocol that achieves maximal Plausible Deniability.
+It allows for indistinguishable private and public fund transfers, executable at a pre-determined secret time in the future, controlled by multiple secret signers and pre-programmed on-chain conditions.
 It also allows the participants to reveal their transactions if they want to, in order to cater to defense against accusations of wrongdoing or breach of agreement.

 ## Introduction